etiennedevaux/planner/README.md

 ### 3.1.4 Help

-The Help Page is described in section 1.2.5
+The Help Page is described in more detail above.

 The page is, at this stage, an embedded YouTube video and provides the standard YouTube functionality.
 The window can be closed in the usual way, and can be opened via the Navigation bar, which is always visible.